KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Sonos by CFenner](https://github.com/CFenner/MMM-Sonos)

 1. There are no specific keywords in 'package.json'.
 We would use them as tags on the module list page.
 Add a few meaningful terms to the keywords in the package.json.
 Not just “magicmirror” or “module”.
-2. Recommendation: Found `uses: actions/checkout@v2` in file `validation.yml`: Replace it with v4.
-3. Deprecated: Found `node-version: [14` in file `validation.yml`: Update to current version.
-4. Typo: Found `Magic Mirror` in file `MMM-Sonos.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-Sonos.js`: Replace it with `MagicMirror²`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-8. Recommendation: Replace eslintrc by new flat config.
+6. Recommendation: Replace eslintrc by new flat config.
-9. The branch name is 'master'.
-Consider renaming it to 'main'.

 ### [MMM-Sonos by tbouron](https://github.com/tbouron/MMM-Sonos)